klamping/html5tx-a11y/Semi-Transcript.md

 Apple computers have a built-in screen reader called VoiceOver, and if you have Windows, check out the free/open source NVDA.
 There isn’t a commonly-used free voice recognition application.

 Unfortunately some assistive technology out there can be pricey, so it's not always an option to test everything.
 This is unfortunate, since there are no guarentees out there.
 Just as a website might work in FF but break horribly in IE, a site may be accessible in NVDA and break horribly in JAWS.
-This is the nature of software development.
+This is the nature of software development

 If you're fortunate to work at a company with a sizable budget, request access to various assistive technologies.
 Just as you need the latest $600 phone to do mobile testing, you need the latest screen reader to do accessibility testing.

 ## Closing Remarks

 The final thing I want to say, and this goes along with the testing remarks I just made, is that things may have already changed.
-Perhaps Chrome just released a new version of their browser that fully supports the <header> element.
-Or maybe NVDA has increased its support of ARIA.
-The content for this talk is a few months old, already.
+To quote Isaac Asimov, "It is change, continuing change, inevitable change, that is the dominant factor in society today.
+No sensible decision can be made any longer without taking into account not only the world as it is, but the world as it will be..."

 So test your stuff.
 Nothing is guaranteed.

-And if I got anything wrong, please file an issue on Github and I'll do my best to correct it in a timely manner.
+Speaking of, if I got anything wrong, please mention it now or file an issue on Github and I'll do my best to correct it in a timely manner.

 Thanks